We accept Paypal payments along with all major credit/debit cards including Visa, Mastercard, Discover, and American Express.

 Yes!
 We ship to over 150 different countries around the world!

 Apparel, accessories, and non-customized props take on average 2-5 days to process before being shipped.
 Tracking information will be emailed once it is in transit.
 Shipping varies depending on order destination.

 Customized/Made-to-Order props including hula hoops, poi, staffs, etc. take on average 2-12 days to build dependent on individual prop complexity.
+Fire Wings have a 14-21 day build time and an approximate 10 day ship time.
 Your order status will be listed as Processing during build-time.
 Once the prop is built and shipped, tracking information will be emailed.
 Shipping varies depending on order destination.

 Orders containing multiple products may ship separately.
 This is to ensure that smaller portions of orders arrive as soon as possible.
 Expect the shipping time frame to vary based on the complexity of the prop and its build-time.